djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 replicaset.apps/example-nginx-f8b965758   2         2         2       5m14s
 ```

-At this point I have an application, deployable to Kubernetes and OpenShift, and
+At this point I have an Nginx application, deployable to Kubernetes and OpenShift,
-have made the name, image, and size of the Nginx app configurable at deployment
+with the name, image, and size configurable at runtime.
-time.
-As an added benefit to this change is that multiple instances of the
-application could be deployed in the same Namespace.
-Next, I will update my
-Deployment template to conditionally use OpenShift's
+Next, I will update my Deployment template to conditionally use OpenShift's
 [DeploymentConfig](https://docs.openshift.com/container-platform/3.9/dev_guide/deployments/how_deployments_work.html)
-if the API group is available.

-# Deployment Configuration
+and make replace the Nginx landing page with a ConfigMap.

+# More Kubernetes Lookups

-I want a `DeploymentConfig` when my application is deployed in OpenShift.
+I want a `DeploymentConfig` when my application is deployed in OpenShift, so I
-Update `templates/deployment.yaml.j2`:
+update `templates/deployment.yaml.j2`:

 ```diff
 --- a/templates/deployment.yaml.j2